rust-lang/rfcs/text/0000-box-error-alias.md

-reflects the fact that errors perform a multitude of functions, and these different functions require different implementations: for example, if errors are regularly encountered in a real-time thread, then one would not want their creation to involve an allocation or the indirection of a trait object, whereas for a cli app developer, most errors may not occur on the happy path, and so their performance is inconsequential.
-Likewise, a low-level library may want fine-grained control of error handling and recovery, whereas the cli app may only want to handle a small subset of errors, simply printing a message to screen for the rest.
+reflects the fact that errors perform a multitude of functions, and these different functions require different implementations: for example, if errors are regularly encountered in a real-time thread, then one would not want their creation to involve an allocation or the indirection of a trait object, whereas for a cli app, most errors may not occur on the happy path, and so their performance is inconsequential.
+Likewise, a low-level library may want fine-grained control of error handling and recovery, whereas a cli app may only want to handle a small subset of errors, simply printing a message to screen for the rest.

 The error trait in rust's standard library provides a helpful way to perform two tasks: firstly it